megananne/online-cook-book/README.md

 1. On the right side of the navbar, there is the home button which is the knife and fork icon.
 When on a different page, click on the homepage button.
 2. Verify this redirects you to the homepage.

-### Responsiveness
+## Responsiveness

 I realised that i need to add some responsiveness to the website as it did not look how i wanted it too on a smaller screen size.
+I wanted the nav bar to fit the screen no matter what the screen size is.
+I also wanted the recipes to fit the screen size too.
+I wanted bigger margins on the larger screen sizes and smaller margins on the small screens.
+This way the text would be clearer and more obviious to read.
+I found doing the media queries harder when it came to do the recipes as i had so many differnet features inside the recipe and each feature was a different size so i had to really think about how i would do the responsiveness.
+I decided that i was happy with the responsiveness of the online cook book when all recipes and images looked good on all screens.
+I also wanted it to centralized which when i finished messing around with the responsivness of the site it seemed to look a lot more central which i found looked better.

-#### Bugs/Errors
+## Bugs/Errors

 One of the main issues i am having at the minute is not being able to add CSS to some of the materialize forms.
 There is a default colour on materialize and it comes up when you hover over parts of the form.
 I want to sort this out so the hover colours are not the default colours.
 The colours should be one of the colours from the colour scheme i choose for the website.
 I also want to change the font of